Ecommerce Hosting Education: Recommended Criteria For Helping You Choose A Host Based On Your Specific Needs

 Some hosts offer various hosting tiers.
 Some feature dedicated IP addresses, but others don’t.

-Security should be one of your top concerns when choosing a hosting plan.
+Security should be one of your top concerns when comparing web hosting companies.
 However, a single factor won’t make one ecommerce host better than another.

 Many hosting plans offer the following security features: